 Under the Olary Creek JV, the Company's 47% interest consists of the 25% free carried interest and a 22% contributing interest.
-Henan, as operator, must submit budgets and programs quarterly.
+Henan, as operator, must submit budgets and programs quarterly as and when exploration advances.
 The Company will then have the option to contribute according to its 22% interest or dilute.
 HJH retains a 0.5% free on board ("FOB") royalty on iron ore product from the tenement in relation to the 22% participating interest held by the Company and a further royalty with Henan.